You ask and Eney gets it done. Meet a Computerbeing. Learn More

 Why is Apple taking money from my account?

-For the next time you look at your bank statement and wonder about a new Apple bill, here are all the cases when you might see Apple charges on my account:
+For the next time you look at your bank statement and wonder about new Apple bills, here are all the cases when you might see Apple charges on your account:

-1. You've made a purchase using your Apple ID.
-Maybe you have just forgotten?
+1. You've made a purchase using your Apple Account.
 This can often happen to pre-ordered items that haven't been fully charged yet.
-The amount on your bill can set you off as well, but it might be because Apple has grouped your purchases or you've paid for items partially using your Apple ID credit.
+The amount on your bill can set you off as well, but it might be because Apple has grouped your purchases or you've paid for items partially using your Apple Account credit.

-4. Someone made a purchase using your Apple ID.
+4. Someone made a purchase using your Apple Account.
 This might be a person you willingly shared your password with, or a stranger who hacked into your account.
-You can protect yourself by creating a new, secure Apple ID password.
+You can protect yourself by creating a new, secure Apple Account password.

 5. Someone made a purchase using your card.
 Just like with the case above, if you suspect or discover that your card has been compromised, contact your bank to block the card and cancel any unwanted purchases.
 However, this should be your final strategy, after you've checked your account invoices and your Apple Store purchase history first.